bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/03-initial-setup.md

 # Webpack Setup (Recap)

-1. Install webpack for the project and save to `package.json` --
+1. Install webpack for the project and save to `package.json`

+???

+Here's a recap of how to set up webpack
+--

 2. Create a `scripts` entry (`build`) in `package.json` or integrate webpack with your task runner